How to Use CONVERT Function in Excel (10 Examples)

 Argument Required/Optional Explanation

-number Required The value which you want to convert from one unit to another
+number Required The value that you want to convert from one unit to another

 from_unit Required The unit from which you want to convert